ngatilio/CertEye/README.md

 ## Features

 - **AI Policy As Code (AIPaC) Language** ⚡
-   - A specification language that turn AI policies into code with a syntax similar to `Go` and `Drools`.
+   - A specification language that turns AI policies into code with a syntax similar to `Go` and `Drools`.
    - The code is translated and compiled with `gc` to be used at runtime on the operating system during the sandbox analysis

 - **Licy** 🧩
    - Licy is a `policy rule management system` that enables AI community to validate, commit, push, pull, delete, and audit AIPaC policy rules.
    - Licy supports a `AIPaC registry` to get and publish `policy packages`.
 A policy package contains rules and a manifest file describing policy scenarios, a mapping between attributes (e.g., fairness, sustainability, privacy) and rule sets.
    - Licy uses `Agentic RAG` approach to mine regulation databases and extract step-by-step policies, automatically transformed as `AIPaC policy templates`.
    - AI community uses AIPaC policy templates to create custom policies for their organization.
-An AIPaC policy template essentialy consists of rule skeletons with metadata based on policies (e.g., description, references) but without the code.
+An AIPaC policy template essentially consists of rule skeletons with metadata based on policies (e.g., description, references) but without the code.

 - **Sandboxing** 📚
    - CertEye sandbox leverages `SPDX` (ISO/IEC 5962:2021) and analyzes `samples`, containing a `twin` of the initial artifact (app, api url, pipeline), libraries, and auto-generated configuration files.
 Libraries include pre-compiled policy rules and dependencies (e.g., libtensorflow.so, libtorch.so).